dylan-lang/testworks/documentation/users-guide/source/usage.rst

 libraries.
 (The alternative to this approach is running each library's tests as a separate executable.)

-**Note:** It is an error for a test to be included in a suite multiple times, even transitively.
+.. note:: It is an error for a test to be included in a suite multiple times,
+          even transitively.
 Doing so would result in a misleading pass/fail ratio, and it is more likely to be a mistake than to be intentional.

 The overall structure of a test library that is intended to be included in a combined test library may look something like this: